uPortal-Attic/uportal-app-framework/docs/Google-analytics.md

-# Using Google Analytics in uw-frame
+# Using Google Analytics in uportal-app-framework

 ## Introduction

 [www.google.com/analytics](https://www.google.com/analytics) (GA for short) is a great (and free) way to see how many people are hitting your site.
-By default uw-frame disables GA.
+By default uportal-app-framework disables GA.
 However, if you follow the config setup below, you will get reporting.

 ## Basic configuration

-Add in a `/js/config.js` file that will overwrite the `uw-frame-components/js/config.js`.
+Add in a `/js/config.js` file that will overwrite the `components/js/config.js`.

 <!-- eslint-disable no-unused-vars -->
 ```javascript